 There is much focus on climate change especially on the negative effects that climate change has on existing assets and investments.
 There has also been much attention on investments required in water related areas to address climate change risks.
 There has been less attention on how water, can be a solution to some climate change issues.
 An integrated approach is desirable for a transformational change.

+How water risks have been implemented in the asset management world

 Having defined risks, this part of section I briefly touches on how 'water risks' have been implemented in the investments world.